realdtn2/zalo-linux-unofficial-2024/README.md

     ```

 Additionally, `install.sh` is used to add a tray icon using Python.

-Have only tested on KDE Plasma 6
+Working on Nobara 39 KDE Plasma,Ubuntu 22.04 XFCE4

 ## Installation